What is renewability?

 Definition of renewable content

-- Note 1: A renewable resource can be depleted, but can still exist indefinitely with good stewardship.
+• Note 1: A renewable source may be depleted, but it can still last indefinitely with good stewardship.
 Examples include: trees in the forest, grasses in grassland, fertile soil.
 (EN15804+A2)

-- Note 2: Raw materials that become renewable through technology, such as recycling, are not considered naturally growing or purifying raw materials (EN15804+A2)
+• Note 2: Raw materials that become renewable through engineering, such as recycling, are not considered naturally growing or purifying raw materials.
+(EN15804+A2)

-- Note 3: In this context, the human scale refers more still to the average life span of a human being than to the period over which the human being exists.
+• Note 3: In this context, human scale refers more to the average lifespan of a human being than to the period of time over which humans exist.
 (EN15804+A2)

 Renewable materials